It sure does feel like summer outside! And that can mean a lot of things to a fundraiser, including a noticeable decrease in donations.

 Summer Fundraising Using People Fundraising

-It’s important to note that many of the summer fundraising ideas listed below require participation from your supporters.
+It’s important to note that many of the fundraising ideas listed below require participation from your supporters.
 Luckily, you can use People Fundraising to inspire, activate, and rally the very people you need to fuel these campaigns.

 Inspiring your supporters includes educating them about your cause and giving them the fuel they need to get involved on a deeper level.
 There are many ways to inspire people to participate in a summer fundraising campaign.
 These include: